shivani-1812/shivani-1812/README.md

 # Hi there 👋 I'm Shivani Anilkumar

 🎓 Master’s student in **Computer Science** at the University of Massachusetts Amherst (GPA: 4.00/4.00)
-💡 Interested in **AI, ML, NLP Security, Reinforcement Learning, and Cloud Systems**
+💡 Interested in ** Object-Oriented Programming, C++ Programming, ML, DL, Reinforcement Learning and NLP**
 🌱 Currently a **Teaching Assistant for Advanced NLP**, supporting grading of assignments & projects covering Transformers, LoRA, Transfer Learning, SFT, DeepSeek, and RAG pipelines.
-🚀 My vision: combine **research-driven problem solving** with **industry-scale engineering** to create impactful systems.
+🚀 My vision: to design and build software systems that are both intelligent and reliable.
+I’m passionate about blending the strengths of AI with solid engineering practices to create architectures that are not only innovative but also impactful in the real world.

 ---